-Summer Conferences occur between the last day of May Term and the first full week in August.
-Frequently, the bulk of Earlham’s summer conferences are athletic camps and Yearly Meeting annual sessions.
-Earlham students can apply to work as Summer Conferences staff if they plan to remain on campus for the summer.
+Summer Programming occurs between the Monday following Commencement and the first full week in August.
+Summer programming includes a variety of activities including: camps, conferences, concerts, performances, weddings, receptions, etc. Earlham students can apply to work as Summer Programming staff if they plan to remain on campus for the summer.

-Located in the Landrum Bolling Center, the Office of Sustainability is dedicated to developing and promoting experiential, field-based learning opportunities both on and off-campus for students and faculty.
-This Office also aims to serve as a resource and catalyst for interdisciplinary, collaborative teaching and learning on environmental matters across the curriculum and co-curriculum.
-The Office initiates and supports collaborative research and study on environmentally related topics both on and off-campus.
-Funding is available to both students and faculty under the SEED and SAR mini-grant programs.
+Located in the Landrum Bolling Center, the Integrated Program (IP) in Sustainability is dedicated to developing and promoting experiential, field-based learning opportunities both on and off-campus for students and faculty.
+This IP also aims to serve as a resource and catalyst for interdisciplinary, collaborative teaching and learning on environmental matters across the curriculum and co-curriculum.
+The IP initiates and supports collaborative research and study on environmentally related topics both on and off-campus.

 Web Communications and Services